Skip to main content

 It would be easy to tackle this answer with a simple problem and solution method-

 • Problem – On Kamino, lending returns are based on utilization rates and interest rate curves.
-When utilization is low, a large portion of funds remain idle, leading to low APYs for lenders, while borrowers still pay high interest.
+When utilisation is low, a large portion of funds remain idle, leading to low APYs for lenders, while borrowers still pay high interest.
 This creates an APY spread where borrowers overpay and lenders under-earn.

 • Problem – Kamino requires funds to be locked for a fixed duration, restricting lenders from accessing their capital when needed.
 This rigid structure doesn’t suit users with dynamic needs, such as freelancers, DAOs, or startups.

-Solution – In PayStream, lenders can withdraw anytime, even if their funds are currently borrowed, thanks to a dynamic liquidity system.
+Solution – In Paystream, lenders can withdraw anytime, even if their funds are currently borrowed, thanks to a dynamic liquidity system.

 • Problem – On Kamino, collateral supplied by borrowers remains idle, leading to capital inefficiency despite being overcollateralized.

 • Problem- On Kamino, liquidity providers face risks from impermanent loss and out-of-range positions, which impact yield stability.
-Solution- Liquidity providers on PayStream can earn both:
+Solution- Liquidity providers on Paystream can earn both:

 • Trading fees and incentives from Kamino.

-• Interest from
+• Interest from underlying protocols

-This diversification reduces reliance on volatile trading activity, not to mention PayStream integrates Kamino’s dynamic liquidation mechanisms with programmable repayment schedules, offering more borrower-friendly terms while protecting lender capital.
+This diversification reduces reliance on volatile trading activity, not to mention Paystream integrates Kamino’s dynamic liquidation mechanisms with programmable repayment schedules, offering more borrower-friendly terms while protecting lender capital.

-Paystream is not a competitor as it uses PLFs like Kamino under the hood, it simply provides a way of getting better rates while having the same guarantee, the same liquidity that you already get on other platforms.
+Paystream is not a competitor, as it uses PLFs like Kamino under the hood; it simply provides a way of getting better rates while having the same guarantee, the same liquidity that you already get on other platforms.